kubernetes/community/contributors/design-proposals/local-storage-overview.md

 * Pods do not know how much local storage is available to them.
 * Pods cannot request “guaranteed” local storage.
-* Local storage is a “best-effort” resource
+* Local storage is a “best-effort” resource.
-* Pods can get evicted due to other pods filling up the local storage during which time no new pods will be admitted, until sufficient storage has been reclaimed
+* Pods can get evicted due to other pods filling up the local storage, after which no new pods will be admitted until sufficient storage has been reclaimed.

 ## Persistent Local Storage
 Distributed filesystems and databases are the primary use cases for persistent local storage due to the following factors: